 2. Lift your existing seat and lid to make room for your new raised toilet seat

-Installing a raised toilet seat is a relatively easy task that can make a big difference in your comfort and independence.
+How To Install A Raised Toilet Seat is a relatively easy task that can make a big difference in your comfort and independence.
 Most raised seats simply attach to the existing seat and lid with a few screws.
 To install, simply lift your existing seat and lid and position the new seat in place.

 Once the new seat is in position, use the screws to secure it to the bowl.
 Be sure to follow the manufacturer’s instructions for proper assembly.
 In most cases, you will not need any special tools beyond a screwdriver.
 With a little effort, you can easily install a raised toilet seat that will make using the bathroom easier and more comfortable.